-The Leipzig Gewandhaus will host their own Mahler Cycle in May of 2021 “in the city where Mahler became Mahler” and the city that has been at the heart of classical music history for the past 500 years.
-We have secured a block of top price tickets for the complete cycle and will stay at the 4* Radisson Augustsplatz which is directly opposite the concert hall.
+The Leipzig Gewandhaus have had to face the reality of covid-19 and move their complete Mahler Symphony Cycle to 2023 .
+Despite this delay we are looking forward to this unique cycle “in the city where Mahler became Mahler” and the city that has been at the heart of classical music history for the past 500 years.
+We will have a block of top price tickets for the complete cycle.

 Thanks to the commitment of Gewandhaus kapellmeister Arthur Nikisch, the Gewandhaus orchester devoted itself increasingly to Mahler's symphonic oeuvre towards the end of the 19th century.
 During Riccardo Chailly's tenure, Leipzig's significance in Mahler's development as a composer became ingrained in the consciousness of the international music world, and the reputation of the Gewandhausorchester cemented as one of the world's leading Mahler orchestras.